How to Become a School Bus Driver in Missouri (2026)

 Can you drive a school bus without a CDL in Missouri?

-No. Federal and state law strictly requires a Commercial Driver's License (CDL) with specific endorsements to drive a school bus designed to carry 16 or more passengers.
+No. Federal and state law strictly requires a Commercial Driver's License (CDL) with specific Passenger (P) and School Bus (S) endorsements to operate a school bus designed to carry 16 or more passengers.

 What disqualifies you from being a school bus driver in MO?